BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 III – 4) VALSUANI Thierry – son of Claude

 After a long stay abroad, he joined the Delval company in 1983.
-In 1986, he separated from Gérard Delmas and opened his own foundry in Paunat in Dordogne, working under the mark “T. Valsuani.”
+In 1986, he parted ways with Gérard Delmas and opened his own foundry in Paunat, Dordogne, working under the mark "T. Valsuani".

-Gérard Delmas became sole owner of the Delval company (see section IV).
+Gérard Delmas then became the sole owner of Delval (see paragraph IV).

 IV – AFTER VALSUANI: DELVAL

-This foundry, named "Delval" by combining the names Delmas-Valsuani, was set up in Antony, on rue des Rabats.
-Gérard Delmas reused some equipment saved from the fire and relied on customers of the former foundry in Bagneux.
+This foundry, named "Delval" from the combination Delmas-Valsuani, was established in Antony, rue des Rabats.
+Gérard Delmas reused some equipment saved from the fire and relied on the old clientele from the Bagneux foundry.

-He was also supported by artists who had been clients of A. Valsuani, who encouraged him to create a new company.
-In 1986, he joined his sons Olivier and Arnaud, set up in Antony, and used his own stamp.
+He was also supported by artists who had been clients of A. Valsuani, encouraging the creation of the new company.
+In 1986 he partnered with his sons Olivier and Arnaud, moving to Antony and using his own stamp.

-A "Delval" stamp was immediately created and used.
-(Except during the period when the Delval foundry made casts on behalf of Michel Toselli, owner of the "A. Valsuani" stamp, mainly for numerous works by Camille Claudel).
+The "Delval" stamp was immediately created and used (except during a period when Delval produced castings for Michel Toselli, owner of the "A. Valsuani" mark, mainly for the works of Camille Claudel).

 Address: Rue des Rabats, Antony.